-Our Facebook (www.facebook.com/icts.uct) and Twitter (www.twitter.com/UCT_ICTS) accounts are monitored on weekdays from 07h00 - 22h00.
+Our Facebook (facebook.com/icts.uct) and X (formerly known as Twitter) (twitter.com/UCT\ICTS) accounts are monitored on weekdays from 07h00 - 22h00.

 Log a call

 You can log a call with our IT Helpdesk by either visiting the online portal, sending an email to icts-helpdesk@uct.ac.za or calling 021 650 4500.